 Turing pitted machine against machine.
 The prototype model of his anti-Enigma "bombe", named simply Victory, was installed in the spring of 1940.

 His bombes turned Bletchley Park into a codebreaking factory.
-As early as 1943 Turing's machines were cracking a staggering total of 84,000 Enigma messages each month - two messages every minute.
+As early as 1943 Turing's machines were cracking a staggering total of 84,000 Enigma messages each month - two m

 |Liveleak on Facebook|